Critical configurations for three projective views: Critical configurations for three views

 \subsection{Quadrics intersecting in a surface}

-In the two view case, the points in a maximal critical configuration always form a surface.
-We begin by checking whether some such configurations remain critical in the three view case.
-In particuler, we want to examine whether there exist any critical configurations where the points form a surface.
-This is equivalent to examining the case where all three quadrics $S_P^{12},S_P^{13},S_P^{23}$ are equal, since this is the only way (unless all three quadrics are reducible) that three quadrics can intersect in a surface.
+In the two-view case, the points in a maximal critical configuration always form a surface.
+We begin by checking whether any such configurations remain critical in the three-view case.
+In particular, we want to examine whether there exist any critical configurations where the points form a surface.
+There are two ways three quadrics can intersect in a surface, either by all being equal or by all being reducible and sharing a common plane.